Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychOpenXR.md

     2. Start monado-service and use the created fifo file as output file
        for the metrics log, e.g., in a terminal window via

-       "XRT\_METRICS\_FILE=/usr/local/framequeue.protobuf monado-service"
+       "XRT\_METRICS\_FILE=/usr/local/framequeue.protobuf XRT\_METRICS\_EARLY\_FLUSH=true monado-service"

        This will launch the monado-service [OpenXR](OpenXR) compositor, enable its
-       metrics logging into the fifo, and block its startup until the
+       metrics logging with low latency into the fifo, and block its
-       Psychtoolbox XR work session is started.
+       startup until the Psychtoolbox XR work session is started.

     3. Start a PTB session, also with XRT\_METRICS\_FILE environment variable
        specified to the same fifo file location during launch of Octave or